waynodiablo/Oystercard/rails/yelp_v3/2_one_review_per_user.md

   end
 end
 ```
+Note how to display a rails flash alert upon redirect.
+Use of alert: or notice: is dependent on set up in a view.
 What is `build_review` and what does it do?
 Try to build this method with your pair.
 A possible solution will be revealed in the next section.

 Now you've seen how to move business logic into the model, have a look at your controllers and see where else you might do this.